hardeepsohal786/Week-3-Flex-Grid-Portfolio/README.md

-# Week-3-Flex-Grid-Portfolio
-Week 3 Assignment Demonstrating Flexbox, Grid, Creating Simple Porfolio Website using HTML and CSS  and React layout methods
+Week 3 Assignment ( Emerging Dev.
+Technologies)
+This project demonstrates the use of Flexbox, Grid layout methods, and their migration to React.

+FOLDER STRUCTURE:
+- Part 1: Demonstrates Flexbox and Grid layouts.
+- Part 2: A personal portfolio built using HTML and CSS.
+- Part 3: Migrated portfolio using React.

+Submitted By: Hardeep Singh Sohal (500224128)